-20 Questions with Dave Pearson president and general manager of Airwell-Fedders
+20 Questions with Dave Pearson, President and General Ganager of Airwell-Fedders

 Originally published: 03.01.10 by Terry Tanker

-Recently, Publisher Terry Tanker caught up with a very busy Dave Pearson, president and general
+Recently, Publisher Terry Tanker caught up with a very busy Dave Pearson, President and General Manager of Airwell-Fedders.
+They discussed changes underway at the international company as it emerges from bankruptcy.

 Crewing on a private yacht in the Caribbean